tensorflow/sig-tfjs/rfcs/20211109-tflite-support-for-node.md

 ## User Benefit

-By supporting Coral accelerators for edge devices in Node, this will address:
+By supporting TFLite and the Coral delegate for edge devices in Node, this will address:

 1. User needs for high performance inference, on low power devices such as Raspberry PIs.
 2. Enabling users to use the tech stacks they love or already use - namely Node.js - for which [over 50% of developers use as their framework of choice](https://insights.stackoverflow.com/survey/2020#technology-other-frameworks-libraries-and-tools-professional-developers3).